Social and Cultural Contexts of Deaf Education

 3. Identify the legislative and curricular requirements for deaf education in Australia;

-4. Describe the role of spoken and signed languages in deaf people’s lives and linguistic and policy perspectives on their usage; and
+4. Describe the role of spoken and signed languages in deaf people’s lives and linguistic perspectives on their usage; and

 5. Summarise the influences on deaf people’s identity and social-emotional development.